wizzat/essays/OLAPStreamProcessing.md

     GROUP BY 1, 2, 3
     -- Cost = 2.2tb * 7 = 15.4tb

-Any particular view of the data may not explain the performance irregularity, so oftentimes its important to be able to look at the data from different perspectives ("dicing" it).
+Any particular view of the data may not explain the performance irregularity, so oftentimes it's important to look at the data from different perspectives, that is "dicing" it.
 Replacing `dest_url_id` with `creative_id` might reveal that the advertiser started a new ad campaign with several new creatives.
-Oftentimes it's important to be able to "slice" data away (exclude it) to get a better view of the "natural" performance:
+It's also important to be able to "slice" data away (exclude it) to get a better view of the "natural" performance:

     SELECT
         imp_time::date          AS day,